Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Smart Paint - Transparency

-When rendering something transparent, you should look at Transparency tab under Smart Paint.
-Here we have preset parameters and also a simple slider, the more to the right the more transparency.
-Index of refraction (The index of refraction stands for the refraction of light rays as they pass between different materials.
-Here it can be useful to find out the correct refractive index for your material to get the most realistic rendering possible.
+Index of refraction (The index of refraction represents the refraction of light rays as they pass between different materials.
+It is useful to find out the correct index of refraction for your material to get the most realistic rendering possible.

 There are some refraction tables to be found on the web, here we have listed five materials with different refractive indices: